 It’s like the saying goes, he can’t hurt you without ultimately hurting himself.
 This is evident and understood to a man who has the utmost respect, whether he’s known you a week, a month, or a year.
 So what does this mean [having your best interest] exactly, when you’re *just* dating, and what does it look like?

 Let’s be real, the guy who truly likes you, values you, and respects you…is going to take a bullet for you.
+And no, no, no, no…he doesn’t have to be in Love with you to do so.
 There’s that.
 From the slightly less extreme approach, if you’re both walking on the sidewalk…he’s going to be the one walking closest to the ongoing traffic.
 But let’s dig a little deeper because we can’t only see it from one angle.

 Having your best interest means taking into significant account of your feelings, your needs, wants and desires even if they do not align with or benefit his own.

-• A call to let you know he will be running a little late for your date, rather than simply leaving you hanging (and wondering “WTF”).
+- A call to let you know he will be running a little late for your date, rather than just accepting his tardiness by showing up late with an explanation by leaving you hanging (and left wondering “WTF”).

-• [In the event you both agree to seeing other people while dating] Let’s say his feelings for someone else have exceeded his feelings for you.
-He will take initiative to stop pursuing you out of respect for your feelings and intentions as well as for the other party involved.
+- [In the event you both agree to seeing other people while dating] Let’s say his feelings for someone else have exceeded his feelings for you.
+He will take initiative to stop pursuing you out of respect for your feelings and intentions as well as for the other party involved as well as share this initiative with you.

-• Choosing not to engage in something..[that you/they *may* feel compromises or jeopardizes the entity of your relationship, or *what you have*]..out of mere respect and integrity for you and your feelings – i.e., declining an invitation to happy hour after work with an *attractive* coworker.
+- Him choosing not to engage in something..[that you/they *may* feel compromises or jeopardizes the entity of your relationship or the connection you have]..out of mere respect and integrity for you and your feelings – i.e., declining an invitation to happy hour after work with an *attractive* coworker.

 Though this does not mean his feelings, needs, wants, and desires no longer or should not matter.
 Rather, at this point, what he decides to do (his choices, with his life) is ultimately up to him; where the idea of having each other’s best interest not only means accepting the consequences when we don’t but that it won’t always guarantee *having our way*.
 So, in some cases, him having your best interest can look like: